makma/fingerprintjs.com/content/blog/4-things-to-consider-before-choosing-a-buy-now-pay-later-provider.md

 ---
 Flexible payment options are booming.
 More and more customers are taking advantage of buy now, pay later options at the digital checkout, with the industry currently worth **[more than $100 billion](https://fintechmagazine.com/financial-services-finserv/why-buy-now-pay-later-bnpl-growing-popularity).** There are plenty of good reasons for online retailers to implement.
 So how should retailers consider and choose a buy now, pay later solution within an increasingly growing and competitive market?
 This post explains retailer benefits and the critical considerations retailers should take before selecting a BNPL provider.

-> **A little note about us:** As an anti-fraud API provider we work with both [BNPL businesses](https://fingerprintjs.com/buy-now-pay-later/) as well as eCommerce companies that leverage this technology.
-The industry also has its own fair share of fraud challenges, so we think it's useful to understand in what ways companies are open to fraudulent techniques, how you can protect your company, and the ways a service like FingerprintJS can help you stop fraud before it starts.
+> **A little note about us:** As an anti-fraud API provider we work with both [BNPL businesses](/buy-now-pay-later/) as well as eCommerce companies that leverage this technology.
+The industry also has its own fair share of fraud challenges, so we think it's useful to understand in what ways companies are open to fraudulent techniques, how you can protect your company, and the ways a service like Fingerprint can help you stop fraud before it starts.

 Looking to learn more about who the key BNPL providers are?
-Read about the BNPL worldwide in our latest research report, [The ultimate guide to Buy Now, Pay Later](https://fingerprintjs.com/blog/buy-now-pay-later-bnpl/).
+Read about the BNPL worldwide in our latest research report, [The ultimate guide to Buy Now, Pay Later](/blog/buy-now-pay-later-bnpl/).

 ## How does a buy now, pay later payment option fit in with today’s eCommerce landscape?